Alpha Alpha Alpha

-On Thursday, March 19, 2020, in response to the evolving COVID-19 situation, Pennsylvania Governor Tom Wolf declared that all non-life-sustaining business in the commonwealth must close by Friday, March 20, 2020.
-As Pennsylvania counties move into yellow and green phases, we are able to provide pins, certificates, and honor cords, though with some delay.
+Due to COVID-19 restrictions, you may experience a delay in receiving pins, certificates, and honor cords.
 We will mail all initiation materials to our chapters as soon as possible.
 Thank you for your patience.
-The office staff is still reachable by email at email@example.com.
+The office staff is still reachable by email at firstname.lastname@example.org.
 Stay well, everyone.

 Due to the impact of COVID-19 on teaching and learning in the Spring and summer 2020 terms, many institutions moved from a letter grade system to a pass/fail or pass/no credit grading system (or allowed their students the choice).
 Accordingly, temporarily, we are allowing institutions to adjust the requirements for student induction as follows:

 Members of the Class of 2020 whose overall GPA stood at 3.20 or higher prior to Spring 2020 may be inducted into their local chapter of Alpha Alpha Alpha.

 For students expecting to graduate in summer or December 2020, due to the COVID-19 pandemic, we will allow students with a GPA of 3.1 to be inducted into Alpha Alpha Alpha.